AztecProtocol/noir-starter/vite-hardhat/README.md

 This test shows the basic usage of Noir in a TypeScript Node.js environment.

-### Testnets
+> [!NOTE]
+> The test is a script, not an executable (we're running `bun test` or `yarn test` instead of `bunx` or `npx`).
+This is because the test runs its own network and executables.

+### Deploying on other networks

-The default scripting targets a local environment run with `hardhat`.
-For convenience, we added some configurations for deployment on various testnets.
+The default scripting targets a local environment.
+For convenience, we added some configurations for deployment on various other networks.
 You can see the existing list by running:

 ```bash
 bunx hardhat vars setup